hiDaza/DigitalImageProcessing/README.md

-# DigitalProcessingImage
+# DigitalImageProcessing
-Some operations of Digital Processing Image using Java.
+Some operations of Digital Image Processing using Java.